GVSRohita/Project_Pam/README.md

 #### The sources that helped me build my app:
 - Udacity lessons
-- The inputs from my friends (almost all of them are anonymous - the pleasure as well as pain facilitated/inflicted by this virtual web world; pleasure because of their wonderful contribuion, pain for the reason of being not able to meet them in person) on _slack_ and _udacity forums_ too were very valuable in finishing this project
+- The inputs from my online friends (almost all of them unknown - the pleasure as well as pain facilitated/inflicted by this virtual web world; pleasure because of their wonderful contribuion, pain for the reason of being not able to meet them in person) on _slack_ and _udacity forums_ too were very valuable in finishing this project
 - This list would be incomplete without the mention of [Stackoverflow] (http://stackoverflow.com/).
 Not even a single issue remained unresolved, whenever I went to it.
 Especially for coding for _pausing_, _error messaging_, its contribution is immense

 Thanks a lot for patiently reading this stuff!
 Now, it is time to visit my project [here] (https://gvsrohita.github.io/Project_Pam/)